16gs24/2018-MMA-Text-Analytics/index.md

 -------

 -   To shower praise for ingenuity on the project, contact [Melody Liu](https://www.linkedin.com/in/meifei-melody-liu/)
--   For criticism of things we couldn't be achieved in 4 weeks contact [Gage Sonntag](https://www.linkedin.com/in/gage-sonntag/)
+-   For criticism of avenues we couldn't investigate in 4 weeks contact [Gage Sonntag](https://www.linkedin.com/in/gage-sonntag/)

 Executive Summary
 -----------------